chef/chef-web-docs/content/config_rb_client.md

 `interval`

 :   The frequency (in seconds) at which Chef Infra Client runs when running
     in daemonized mode.
-It is recommended to not run in daemonized mode and to instead rely on scheduled execution from system schedulers like systemd timers, cron jobs, or Windows Scheduled Tasks.
+We do not recommend running in daemonized mode.
+Instead you should rely on scheduled execution from system schedulers like systemd timers, cron jobs, or Windows Scheduled Tasks.
 Default value: `1800`.